 There are two orientations, both of which you must participate in:

-Summer orientation, a one-day event where you’ll take placement tests and select your classes.
+Summer orientation is a one-day event where you’ll take placement tests and select your classes.
 There are seven dates offered for first-year students and three dates offered to transfers.
 You must select one.

 Fall orientation takes place the five days before classes begin.
 First-year students participate all five days, while transfers can choose to attend either the five-day session or a condensed one-day option.